Answer all the questions

 Topic: Cost Curves

-⭐ The U-shape of the marginal and average cost curves is explained by the law of variable proportions.
-This law states that as more units of a variable factor (like labor) are added to fixed factors (like machinery), initially, the additional output increases (increasing returns), but after a certain point, each additional unit of input produces less output, causing costs to rise (diminishing returns).
-This leads to the U-shape of the cost curves.
+The U-shape of the marginal and average cost curves is explained by the law of variable proportions.
+This law says that as more units of a variable factor (like labor) are added to fixed factors (like machinery), output increases at first.
+But after a certain point, adding more labor leads to less extra output, causing costs to rise.
+This results in the U-shape of the cost curves.

 Explanation: